za3k/short-programs/README.md

 ---
 Strips ANSI color codes out of a stream

+google
+---
+Searches for something on google, opening the results page in the default browser.

 hours
 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).

-google
----
-Searches for something on google, opening the results page in the default browser.

 last
 ---
 Prints the last line from bash's history

+lwjgl-fix
+---
+On Arch Linux, fix lwjgl.jar in minecraft

 owns?
 ---